Jungle Movement of Gilan: Battle of Manjil and temporary neutralization (1918)

-In 1918, the British brought White Russian colonel Lazar Bicherakov and his 1,200 cossacks under their command.
+In 1918, the British brought White Russian colonel Lazar Bicherakov and his 1,200 Cossacks under their command.
 According to Dunsterville, he intercepted a letter from "a big man in Tehran" to Mirza, which implicated Prime Minister Mostowfi ol-Mamalek, on 7 April.
 The Dunsterforce and the Russians under Bicherakov reached Qazvin by 10 April and from there tried to capture the Manjil bridge to crack down on the Jangalis, who sought support from the Baku Soviet Commune's leader Stepan Shaumian and Azerbaijani revolutionary Nariman Narimanov.

 The Dashnaks in the Red Guard did not obey the Anzali Revolutionary Committee and instead had "infiltrated" the Jangal movement.
-Therefore, in the Battle of Manjil (14 April–12 June, 1918) Bicherakov's and Dunsterville's forces decisively defeated the Jangalis, despite the fact that Bicherakov's troops and the Jangalis were cordial with one another, according to Dunsterville's diary entry for the 17 April.
+Therefore, in the Battle of Manjil (14 April–12 June 1918) Bicherakov's and Dunsterville's forces decisively defeated the Jangalis, despite the fact that Bicherakov's troops and the Jangalis were cordial with one another, according to Dunsterville's diary entry for 17 April.
 Dunsterville carried out this operation to open the way to Baku in order to eliminate the Commune there with Dashnak assistance.
 The Baku Commune soon collapsed, as did the Anzali Revolutionary Committee and the Red Guards, who returned to Baku.
-The Jangalis soon made an agreement with British forces on 12 August, abandoned pan-Islamism and any pro-Ottoman sentiments, and abolished the Committee of Union of Islam.
+The Jangalis soon made an agreement with British forces on 12 August, abandoned pan-Islamism and any pro-Ottoman sentiments, and dissolved the Committee of Union of Islam.